karnfromev/joshsolana/README.md

 # joshsolana
 Solana-based NFTs and cryptocurrency incorporated with J.O.S.H.

-This repository is created for Ignite, the Solana Hackathon.
+This repository is created for Ignition, the Solana Hackathon.

 This repository contains no Asset files and some Library files.